TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **ALA - Aland Islands:** Corporate income tax rate of 20 percent, see Alands landskapsregering, "Beskattning av företag och samfund," updated on Feb.
 7, 2018, https://www.regeringen.ax/ekonomi/skattesystemet/beskattning-foretag-samfund.

 * **ANT - Netherlands Antilles:** In 2010, the Netherlands Antilles were split: Curaçao and St Maarten each became separate countries within the Kingdom of the Netherlands and the Islands of Bonaire, Saba and St Eustatia became special municipalities of the Netherlands.
 As a result, there is no corporate tax rate starting in 2010.

-* **ASM - American Samoa:** No data found.
+* **ASM - American Samoa:** Top corporate income tax rate of 44% (tax rate varies by taxable income) in the years 2014, 2015, and 2016, see Office of the Governor: American Samoa Government, "American Samoa Investment Guide 2014," http://www.doc.as/wp-content/uploads/2014/02/Investment-Guide-2014-reduced.pdf.
+It was changed to 34% in 2017, see Pacific Islands Report, "American Samoa Legislature Approves Reduced Corporate Tax Bill," Sep.
+7, 2016, http://www.pireport.org/articles/2016/09/07/american-samoa-legislature-approves-reduced-corporate-tax-bill.
+No data found after 2017.

 * **ATA - Antarctica:** No tax system.

 * **ATF - French Southern Territories:** No one lives permanently in these territories of France, hence no tax system.

+* **BES	- Bonaire, Sint Eustatius and Saba:** 0 percent corporate income tax for the years 2012-2016 and 25 percent since 2017, see KPMG, "Corporate tax rates table," https://home.kpmg/xx/en/home/services/tax/tax-tools-and-resources/tax-rates-online/corporate-tax-rates-table.html.

-* **BLM - Saint Barthelemy:** No evidence of a corporate income tax (only lump-sum tax of €300 plus €100 per employee), hence 0 percent rate, see Community of St Barthelemy, "Formulaires de la Collectivité: Fiscalité," http://www.comstbarth.fr/formulaires_collectivite.aspx#.
+* **BLM - Saint Barthelemy:** No evidence of a corporate income tax (only lump-sum tax of €350 plus €100 per employee), hence 0 percent rate, see Community of St Barthelemy, "Formulaires de la Collectivité: Fiscalité: Déclaration Contribution Forfaitaire Annuelle des Entreprises - CFAE," http://www.comstbarth.fr/formulaires_collectivite.aspx#.

 * **BLZ - Belize:** Switched from a corporate income tax to a gross receipts tax in 1999, see Income Tax Department, "The Business Tax," http://incometaxbelize.gov.bz/wp-content/uploads/2016/07/business_tax_guide2009.pdf.
 Since the rates of a corporate income tax and a gross receipts tax are not comparable, it is shown as 'N/A' starting in 1999.

-* **BTN - Bhutan:** Corporate income tax rate of 30 percent, see World Bank, "Doing Business 2020: Economy Profile Bhutan," page 42, https://www.doingbusiness.org/content/dam/doingBusiness/country/b/bhutan/BTN.pdf and Ministry of Finance Royal Government of Bhutan, "Rules on the
+* **BTN - Bhutan:** Corporate income tax rate of 30 percent, see Ministry of Finance (Royal Government of Bhutan), "FAQ: Business Income Tax (BIT)/Corporate Income Tax (CIT)," https://www.mof.gov.bt/faq/.
-Income Tax Act of the Kingdom of Bhutan 2001," updated January 2017, https://www.mof.gov.bt/wp-content/uploads/2014/07/RulesIncomeTax2017.pdf.

 * **BVT - Bouvet Island:** Uninhabited dependency of Norway, hence no tax system.